saidijongo/gridconnected_3phase_inverter/README.md

 # gridconnected_3phase_inverter
-Matlab simulink for a three phase inverter showing dq reference frame control
+Matlab simulink for a three phase inverter for both grid connected and standalone cases